OTHER EYE is a collective by composer-performersYiran Zhao and Kirstine Lindemann.

 Their work draws on composed music, sound art, and new media.
 Addressing questions of gender and identity, other eye focuses on the physicality of the performing body.

-Information on our tour in Denmark, Germany, and Switzerland in 2020 will be updated soon
+More information on our tour in Germany, and Switzerland in 2020 will be updated soon

 29 & 30 Jan.
 2019